AdobeDocs/experience-manager-core-components.en/help/email/components/teaser.md

 role: Architect, Developer, Admin, User
 ---

-# Email Teaser Component{#email-teaser-component}
+# Email Teaser Component {#email-teaser-component}

 The Email Teaser Component can show an image, a title, rich-text, and optionally link to further content.

 ## Usage {#usage}

-The Email Teaser Component allows the content author to easily create a teaser to further content using an image, title, or rich text and linking to further content or other actions.
+The Email Teaser Component allows the content author to easily create a teaser using an image, title, or rich text and linking to further content or other actions.

-The template author can use the [design dialog](#design-dialog) to define if the options to create call-to-actions and add links are available as well as disabling various display options.
-The content author can use the [configure dialog](#configure-dialog) to set an image, define CTAs, set titles and descriptions, and configure links to the individual teaser.
-The [edit dialog](image.md#edit-dialog) of the [Email Image Component](image.md) can be accessed to modify the teaser image.
+* The template author can use the [design dialog](#design-dialog) to define if the options to create call-to-actions and add links are available as well as disabling various display options.
+* The content author can use the [configure dialog](#configure-dialog) to set an image, define CTAs, set titles and descriptions, and configure links to the individual teaser.
+* The [edit dialog](image.md#edit-dialog) of the [Email Image Component](image.md) can be accessed to modify the teaser image.

 ## Version and Compatibility {#version-and-compatibility}